 Melvin joined the Health Economics Research Centre at the Nuffield Department of Population Health as a DPhil student in October 2019.
-His research focusses on priority-setting to achieve Universal Health Coverage and is exploring the use of Multiple Criteria Decision Analysis (MCDA) to define Kenya’s Universal Health Coverage Benefits Package.
+He is also an Initiative to Develop African Research Leaders (IDeAL) PhD fellow at the Health Economics Research Unit of the Kenya Medical Research Institute (KEMRI) – Wellcome Trust Research Programme, Kenya.
+His research explores the use of Multi-Criteria Decision Analysis in Health Technology Assessment for Universal Health Coverage in Kenya.
 Melvin is supervised by Associate Professor Apostolos Tsiachristas, Associate Professor Oliver Rivero-Arias, and Professor Edwine Barasa.

 His DPhil is supported by the Clarendon Fund, Oxford-Radcliffe Graduate Scholarship (University College, Oxford), Nuffield Department of Population Health, KEMRI-Wellcome Trust Research Programme, and the International Decision Support Initiative (iDSI).